F2A Buffalo, U.S. Carrier Fighter

 The –2 lacked armor and self-sealing fuel tanks.

 The Brewster Buffalo was the U.S. Navy’s first monoplane carrier fighter.
 As such its performance was much better than any previous Navy fighter.
-However, it was obsolescent by 1941, and it became notorious for its poor combat record over Malaya, the Netherlands East Indies, and Midway.
-It had lousy visibility and heavy and unstable controls.
+It was also exported in some numbers, and was much liked by Finnish pilots who received the aircraft during the Winter War of 1939-40, suggesting it was a good aircraft in its day.
+However, such was the pace of fighter development that the Buffalo was obsolescent by 1941, and it became notorious for its poor combat record over Malaya, the Netherlands East Indies, and Midway.
+One historian has described it as "a true air inferiority fighter" (Spick 1997).

 References